retrocomputacion/retrobbs/readme.txt

 v0.2x (In development):
   New features:
   - SLIDESHOW now supports SID files
+  - WEATHER plugin, display current weather and forecast for the next 2-3 days.

   Changes/Bug fixes:
   - Librosa module replaced by audioread and use of ffmpeg audio filters.